Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope: .mprops``
-| -.3in

 #. | **val** Isotopic rock-water mass ratio [-], :math:`x_r` in
      Equation :ref:
    | .

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Rock-water mass ratio

 The next instructions can be used to change the thermal properties of the porous medium: